-(1) Examination and Cross-Examination.
-The Eexaminations and cross-examination of witnessesa deponent may-proceed as permitted they would at trial under the provisions of SCR-Dom.
-Rel.Rule 43(b).
-After putting the deponent under oath or affirmation, ∓the officer before whom the deposition is to be taken shall put the witness on oath or affirmation and shall personally, or by someone acting under the officer's direction and in the officer's presence, must record the testimony by the method designated under Rule 30(b)(3)(A). of the witness.
-The testimony shall be taken stenographically or recorded by any other means ordered in accordance with subparagraph (b)(3) of this Rule.
-The testimony must be recorded by the officer personally or by a person acting in the presence and under the direction of the officer.
-The testimony shall be transcribed if requested by a party.
-(2) Objections.
-Anll objections made at the time of the examination-whether to evidence, to a party's conduct, to the officer's qualifications of the officer taking the deposition, or to the manner of taking the depositionit, or to any other aspect of the deposition the evidence presented, or to the conduct of any party, and any other objection to the proceedings, shall-must be noted on the record, but the examination still proceeds; by the officer upon the deposition.
-Evidence objected to shall bethe testimony is taken subject to the any objections.
+- (2) Objections.
+Anll objections made at the time of the examination-whether to evidence, to a party's conduct, to the officer's qualifications of the officer taking the deposition, or to the manner of taking the deposition of the other aspect of the deposition the evidence presented, or to the conduct of any party, and any other objection to the proceedings, shall-must be noted on the record, but the examination still proceeds; by the officer upon the deposition.
+Evidence objected to shall be the testimony is taken subject to the any objections.
 An objection must be stated concisely in a nonargumentative and nonsuggestive manner.
-A person may instruct a deponent not to answer only when necessary to preserve a privilege, to enforce a limitation ordered by the court, or to present a motion under Rule 30(d)(3).

-(3) Participating Through Written Questions.
-Instead lieu of participating in the oral examination, a partyies may serve written questions in a sealed envelope on the party takingnoticing the deposition, and the party taking the deposition shall transmitwho must deliver them to the officer., who shall propound them to the witness The officer must ask the deponent those questions and record the answers verbatim.

-(d) DURATION; SANCTION; MOTION TO TERMINATE OR LIMIT.
+A person may instruct a deponent not to answer only when necessary to preserve a privilege, to enforce a limitation ordered by the court, or to present a motion under Rule 30(d)(3). - (3) Participating Through Written Questions.
+Instead-lieu of participating in the oral examination, a partyles may serve written questions in a sealed envelope on the party taking noticing the deposition, and the party taking the deposition shall transmitwho must deliver them to the officer, who shall propound them to the witness The officer must ask the deponent those questions and record the answers verbatim. - (d) DURATION; SANCTION; MOTION TO TERMINATE OR LIMIT.